NickHeiner/jscodemod/README.md

 {
   "extends": "../tsconfig.json",
   "files": ["index.ts"]
-  // You may need to override other base settings, like "includes".
+  // You may need to override other base settings, like "includes", or "compilerOptions.noEmit".
 }
 ```